DrBaxR/rust-db/docs/buffer_pool.md

 This component uses both the *LRU-K Replacement Policy* and the *Disk Scheduler* to achieve its purpose.

 ## Characteristics

+The properties that describe a buffer pool manager are:
+- `frames`: The number of frames it has
+- `k_dist`: The k-distance used for the replacement policy

 ## Interface